Azaaxin/SpinJs/README.md

 This is a JavaScript library that simplifies few parts of developing and designing web apps.

 ## How do I use it?
-You start with the main function, `$pin` for example.
+You start with the main function, `$pin`.
 Then tell the function what object to look for by adding parentheses after `$pin` with object id for example.
-When you have done that, you can start to tell it what to do by adding `.nameOfAction()` so for example if you use `.divInfo(value)` and for example you can replace value with `"width"` to return the width of the object as a number.<br/><br/>
+When you have done that, you can start to tell it what to do by adding `.nameOfAction()` so for example if you use `.divInfo(value)` you can replace value with `"width"` to return the width of the object as a number.<br/><br/>
 The final code for this example can look like this: `$pin("#wrapper").divInfo("width");`
 <br/><br/>
 ## Spin CommandList